AfterShip/eslint-config-aftership/README.md

 		}
 		```

-	5. Add it to `npm test` so `travis` can test it for us, for example:
+	4. Add it to `npm test` so that  `travis` can test it for us, for example:

 		`package.json`:
 		```json